terales/blackbird-docs/src/content/docs/learning-to-fly/building-a-bird.md

 ---
-title: Building a bird
+title: Building a Bird
 description: Let's create lift-off.
 Learn how to build your first bird.
 sidebar:
-  label: Building a bird
+  label: Building a Bird
   order: 3
 ---